 Label creation is ShipStation's primary feature!
-There are several ways to create labels in ShipStation, and this article discusses each of them, as well as what happens when you create labels and how to view them once created.
+There are several ways to create labels in ShipStation - one at a time, multipackage, and in bulk.
+This article discusses creating labels one at a time, as well as what happens when you create labels and how to view them once created.

 You can create labels for orders in either the Awaiting Shipment or On Hold status.
 You cannot create labels for orders in the Awaiting Payment status.
 For Awaiting Payment orders, you can either wait until the store refresh updates to the order to Awaiting Shipment, or select the Mark as Paid button to manually move it to the Awaiting Shipment status.

-Notably, this article does not include how to print labels.
-Creating and printing labels, while they often happen nearly at the same time, are two distinct processes.
+Please note, while creating and printing labels often happen nearly at the same time, are two distinct processes.
 Review the Print Labels article for details on printing labels once they are created.

 ShipStation will open the Cost Summary screen to view the rate and make any necessary changes (if Quickship is enabled, ShipStation will skip this screen).